Elementary Teaching Curriculum

-The objective of this course is for students to understand and explore the dynamic environment of middle schools and young adolescents, and to consider the impact of middle school principles, structures and practices on classroom learning and instruction.
-Students will examine the unique characteristics of middle school learning and the educational needs of young adolescent learners, and they will compare and contrast a variety of middle school models, including policy statements, visions and reform proposals.
+In the course participants work to understand the dynamic environment of middle schools and young adolescents, and to consider the impact of middle school principles, structures and practices on classroom learning and instruction.
+Course participants will examine the unique characteristics of middle school learning and the educational needs of young adolescent learners, and they will compare and contrast a variety of middle school models, including policy statements, visions and reform proposals.

 The course will review current trends and research in science education, focusing on innovative approaches to teaching, including technology-based learning environments.
 Course readings will include studies of student reasoning, studies of science teaching practice, new paradigms for technology-based learning environments in science, and empirical studies of the problems and prospects of various approaches.

 The course is an introduction to issues in the design, enactment and study of innovative learning environments as well as assessment.

 The course is designed to help prepare teachers looking to integrate the use of digital technologies into their practice.
 The course combines theory and practice to provide students with (a) practical strategies for employing technology in classrooms and (b) conceptual strategies for integrating technologies into effective pedagogy.
 The course will involve the reading of relevant articles, class discussions and laboratory sessions with technology-enhanced curricular units.